JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

        https://chlorobox.mpimp-golm.mpg.de/geseq.html

-## 8. Metabolic Prediction of Eukaryotic Genomes
+## 8. Metabolic Prediction of Microbial Eukaryotic Genomes

 - 8.1 EukMetaSanity was used for gene prediction